SEO Tactics to Boost Search Traffic

 On-Page SEO is critical to boosting organic traffic to your website.
-In the post-Hummingbird era, SEO experts all around the world have had to slightly tweak their on-page SEO tactics to stay ahead of the curve.
+In the post-Hummingbird era, SEO experts all around the world have had to slightly tweak their on-page SEO tactics to boost search traffic and stay ahead of the curve.

-When it comes to on-page SEO, I’m sure you know the basic techniques such as adding keyword-rich title tag, meta description, etc. to optimize your content.
+When it comes to on-page SEO, I’m sure you know the basic techniques such as adding keyword-rich title tags, meta descriptions, etc. to optimize your content.
 While these basic tactics are necessary, you’ll need to know a few advanced on-page SEO techniques to outrank your competition.

-In this article, you’ll learn 5 little-known on-page SEO tactics which you can use to boost your site’s search traffic.
+In this article by BHIVE, you’ll learn 5 little-known on-page SEO tactics which you can use to boost your site’s search traffic.

 1. Increase Your Content’s “Dwell Time”